 If you are using Windows, go to your My Documents folder.
-Look in the folder Spiderweb Software\Queen's Wish Saved Games.
+Look in the folder Spiderweb Software\Queen's Wish 2 Saved Games.
 You will see folders titled 'Save0', 'Save1', etc. All of your saved games are in there.
-You can then back them up or copy them into the "Spiderweb Software\Queen's Wish Saved Games" folder in a different machine.
+You can then back them up or copy them into the "Spiderweb Software\Queen's Wish 2 Saved Games" folder in a different machine.

 If you are using the Macintosh, it is slightly more complicated.

-Go to your [User]/Library/Application Support folder (Macintosh).
-Look in the folder Spiderweb Software/ Queen's Wish.
+Go to the Finder, press Command+Shift+G to go to a folder, and enter "~/Library".

+From there, enter Library/Application Support/ Spiderweb Software/Queen's Wish 2.
 You will see folders titled 'Save0', 'Save1', etc. All of your saved games are in there.

 If you are using the Macintosh OS Lion or later, your Library folder defaults to being hidden.
 To open it, go to the Finder, press Command+Shift+G to go to a folder, and enter "~/Library".